lubianat/wikidata_bib/notes/other.md

+## Tabula Sapiens
+Tabula Sapiens will be a benchmark, first-draft human cell atlas of two million cells from 25 organs of eight normal human subjects.

+onsiderable investment was made in generating these data and we ask that you respect rights of first publication and acknowledgment as outlined in the Toronto agreement (Toronto International Data Release Workshop Authors.
+Prepublication data sharing.
+Nature.
+2009 Sep 10;461(7261):168-70)
+--> Interesting

 # Dataset (Google Advanced Search Engine Optimization)

  Google's approach to dataset discovery makes use of schema.org and other metadata standards that can be added to pages that describe datasets